nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

  `xroad-proxy-ui-api`  | Management UI and REST API                 | `/var/log/xroad/proxy_ui_api.log` and <br/>`/var/log/xroad/proxy_ui_api_access.log`
  `nginx`            | Web server that exchanges the services of the user interface's application server and the message exchanger | `/var/log/nginx/`

-System services are managed through the *upstart* facility.
+System services are managed through the *systemd* facility.

 **To start a service**, issue the following command as a `root` user: